aws-samples/amazon-redshift-udfs/README.md

 - **lambda.yaml** - a CFN template containing the Lambda function.
 The lambda function name should match the redshift function name with '_' replaced with '-'  e.g. (f-upper-python-varchar).
 The template may contain additional AWS services required by the lambda function and should contain an IAM Role which can be assumed by the lambda service and which grants access to those additional services (if applicable).
 In a production deployment, be sure to add resource restrictions to the Lambda IAM Role to ensure the permissions are scoped down.

 - **resources.yaml** - a CFN template containing external resources which may be referenced by the Lambda function.
 These resources are for testing only.

+- **package.json** - (NodeJS Only) If your function requires modules not available already in Lambda, a list of modules.
+The modules will be packaged, uploaded to S3, and mapped to your Lambda function.
+See (f_mysql_lookup_nodejs)[lambda-udfs/f_mysql_lookup_nodejs-varchar-varchar-varchar] for and example.

+- **requirements.txt** - (Python Only) If your function requires modules not available already in Redshift, a list of modules.
+The modules will be packaged, uploaded to S3, and mapped to your Lambda function.
+See (f_mysql_lookup_python)[lambda-udfs/f_mysql_lookup_python-varchar-varchar-varchar] for and example.

 ### sql-udfs
 [SQL UDFs](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-scalar-sql-udf.html) do not require any additional files.